EXCLUSIVE-Russia to OPEC: deeper oil cuts won't work

 "It is very easy to get caught in a circle when, by cutting once, you get into an even... worse situation in say two weeks: oil prices would shortly bounce back before falling again as demand continued to fall."
 Russia had proposed extending existing OPEC+ combined cuts of 1.7 million bpd for at least one more quarter to try to assess the real impact on demand from the coronavirus, but OPEC refused.
 From April 1, all OPEC+ producers can now pump oil freely.

 "We see the (current) market situation as predictable yet unpleasant...
-Market and market forces will regulate it fairly quickly," he said, adding Russia believed oil prices would find a balance at around $45-55 per barrel.
+Market and market forces will regulate it fairly quickly," Sorokin said, adding he expected to see the first signs of lower oil production activity at costly projects worldwide in 4-6 months.
+"NOT AT WAR"

+Sorokin said Russia was open to talking to OPEC again if the situation arises and was not engaging in a price war.
+"All communication channels are open, but I cannot predict when we will meet again - this largely depends on our partners," he said.

+Russia's oil producers, who price their crude in dollars on world markets, would be sheltered by the dollar-rouble exchange rate.
+"We are not in a price war with anyone...
+We are competitive.
+We watch the market and understand that such a situation will help the market to recover.
+High-cost projects will disappear," Sorokin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)